 Descovy is taken orally every day with or without food for the prevention of HIV.
 More commonly known as pre-exposure prophylactic, or PrEP, Descovy is a once-daily prescription medication.
-After Truvada, Descovy is only the second drug brand name approved by the Food and Drug Administration (FDA) for the prevention of HIV.
-Descovy is considered to be a highly effective PrEP when it is used correctly and consistently.
+After Truvada, Descovy is only the second drug approved by the Food and Drug Administration (FDA) for the prevention of HIV.
+Descovy is considered to be a highly effective PrEP medication when it is used correctly and consistently.

 Descovy is prescribed for those who currently test HIV negative and do not engage in receptive vaginal sex.
 Each tablet contains 25 mg tenofovir alafenamide (TAF) and 200 mg emtricitabine (FTC).
 This combination of medicines may further lessen the risk of uncommon side effects on bones and kidneys.
 As a precaution for those with increased risk of bone disease, consider a bone density test before starting Descovy or another PrEP regimen.

 Descovy should be stored in a cool, dry area with minimal exposure to sunlight or moisture.
 Bottles of Descovy often contain a desiccant, a small packaged substance that absorbs moisture, that should remain in the bottle until all tablets have been taken.

 Some liver conditions, such as hepatitis B, can be made worse by cessation of Descovy, particularly in those co-infected with HIV or those on antiretroviral therapy.
 I’s crucial to be tested for Hepatitis B and HIV before beginning Descovy.
 The medical team at Nurx™ provides testing kits you can do at home.
 We’ll analyze your results and advise which medication for PrEP is right for you.